github-for-dummies/git-learning/README.md

-this is a README.md file in developer branch
+this is a README.md file final